Seating Plan & Seat View Photos

 Select seats to view real seat view photos from SeatPlan members, with ratings for comfort, legroom and view to help you book the best The Play That Goes Wrong tickets.

 The Duchess Theatre London has a capacity of 504 seats.
 Section capacities are 316 Stalls and 186 Dress Circle.
-Use our interactive seating plan to view 2458 seat reviews and 1848 photos of views from seat.
+Use our interactive seating plan to view 2520 seat reviews and 1916 view from seat photos.

 The Dress Circle is much narrower than the Stalls, and both sections offer a variety of views for a variety of prices.
 The central Stalls offer the best views, with side-angles from seats on the ends of the rows.

-At the Duchess Theatre, the best restricted view seats can be found in the Stalls, particularly in Rows G to N. These seats offer a unique perspective of the stage, with only minor obstructions that do not detract from the overall experience.
-Audience members have praised the immersive nature of the performances, especially ... the engaging set pieces and vibrant costumes in productions like 'The Play That Went Wrong'.
-As one reviewer noted, "You miss a couple of very small things right at the edge of stage left, but the legroom is fantastic!"
+At the Duchess Theatre, the best restricted view seats can be found in the Stalls, particularly in Rows G to L. These seats offer a unique perspective, with some slight obstructions that do not detract from the overall experience.
+Audience members have praised the visibility of key set pieces and the immersive nature of ... the performances.
+For instance, one user noted, "You can see the main parts of the set," while another mentioned, "You will miss a couple of jokes, but in return you get a great view of the upstairs study."
+These seats are a fantastic bargain for theatre-goers looking to enjoy a great show without breaking the bank!